Policy, trends and developments

 Which transfer pricing methods are used in your jurisdiction and what are the pros and cons of each method?

 In line with the OECD Transfer Pricing Guidelines, the tax administrations must begin a transfer pricing examination from the perspective of the method selected by the taxpayer.
-Nonetheless, the taxpayer must be able to substantiate why the chosen method is the most appropriate in view of the relevant facts and circumstances.
+Nonetheless, the taxpayer must be able to substantiate why the chosen method is appropriate in view of the relevant facts and circumstances.
+It is explicitly not intented to presribe a 'best method rule'.
 The Transfer Pricing Decree refers directly to the OECD Transfer Pricing Guidelines.
 In Chapter II of these guidelines the following methods are described, which can be used to substantiate arm’s-length pricing between associated enterprises.

 Traditional methods The following traditional methods are regarded as the most suitable and direct means of establishing a transfer price, as the price can be traced directly: